euctrl-pru/website/metadata/dataset/ASMA_Additional_Time.md

 It is the difference between the actual ASMA time of a flight and a statistically determined unimpeded ASMA time based on ASMA times in periods of low traffic demand.

+When monitoring ASMA performance at airports, it is important to note that the goal is not to reduce ASMA time to the unimpeded reference time - as this could negatively impact on runway throughput - but rather to reduce additional ASMA time and associated fuel burn to the necessary minimum.

 ## Column naming and types

 | Column name       | Data source     | Label       | Column description                                                  | Example  |